hassen396/Bigg-Data-IA/README.md

-# README for E-Commerce Fraud Detection Data Processing Assignment
+# E-Commerce Fraud Detection Data Processing

 ## Overview
 This project focuses on processing a dataset containing e-commerce transactions, cleaning the data, and loading it into a PostgreSQL database for further analysis.
 The dataset includes details such as transaction amounts, customer locations, payment methods, and fraud indicators.
 The goal is to ensure data integrity, prepare the data for analysis, and store it in a structured database.